Ohio Federal Criminal Investigation Process

 However, not every crime is a federal offense.
 Federal law enforcement agencies like the F.B.I. will only investigate alleged criminal activity if there is reason to believe the crime violated some federal law.
 For example, robbery is illegal in every state, but it is not considered a federal crime unless there is a connection with the federal government, such as the robbery of a facility used in interstate commerce or of a federally insured bank.

-Cincinnati Federal Criminal Investigation Process Lawyer, Ohio
+Ohio Federal Criminal Investigation Process Lawyer

 When most people think about hiring a criminal defense attorney, they only consider doing so after there has been an arrest.
 However, retaining a skilled criminal defense lawyer during the investigation process, especially during a federal criminal investigation, can protect your rights and interests.